THTRFLM 2CP3 Culture And Performance

 - Policy on Missed Work, Extensions, and Late Penalties

 - Other Course Information

-The course examines performances that produce social and cultural thought.
+In addressing approaches to “performance art,” the course examines performances that produce social and cultural thought.
 The focus is on particular performance practices and the strategies that performance artists use to structure and generate their work, especially in terms of challenges to artistic and social norms.
 These strategies may be aesthetic, conceptual, theoretical, technical, cultural, corporeal, and/or political.
-We will explore methods for interpreting concepts and practices of the performance work we investigate.
+We will explore methods for interpreting concepts and practices of the performance art work we investigate.
 Students will acquire basic tools for analyzing the elements that performance practitioners deploy in order to offer potential theories, meanings, and questions about culture.
 The course is organized around the intersection of practices and theories, and methods and issues.

 Class discussion is an important part of the course, along with lectures, readings, and class screenings.

 Required Text of Readings: THTR & FLM 2CP3 courseware pack

 Required Theatre & Film Additional Expense: Ticket to the Theatre & Film Studies major production.
 The dates include November 9-11 (8:00 pm), 15-18 (8:00 pm), and 18 (2:00 pm).
 You will attend one performance on one of those dates.